ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ### How do you disable consolidated billing?
 {: #consolidated_billing_disable}

-1. Follow steps 1 to 7 in [How do you enable consolidated billing?](#enable_consolidate_billing).
+1. Follow steps 1 to 7 in [How do you enable consolidated billing?](#consolidated_billing_enable).
 2. In the **Enable consolidated billing** section, click the toggle button **Off**.

 ### How does consolidated billing work?
 {: #consolidated_billing_understanding}

 By default, each {{site.data.keyword.contdelivery_short}} service instance is responsible for reporting its own count of authorized users.
-When consolidated billing is enabled on a service instance in the enterprise account, that instance takes over responsibility for reporting the number of authorized users on behalf of all service instances in the enterprise hierarchy, including those in all child accounts, and including any other instances in other resource groups in the enterprise account.
-The instance gathers up the lists of authorized users from all instances in the hierarchy, eliminates duplicate email addresses, and reports a count of the resulting consolidated list of authorized user email addresses to the enterprise account.
+When consolidated billing is enabled on a service instance in the enterprise account, that instance takes over responsibility for reporting the number of authorized users on behalf of all service instances in the same region and in the enterprise hierarchy, including those in all child accounts, and including any other instances in other resource groups in the enterprise account.
+The instance gathers up the lists of authorized users from all instances in the region and in the hierarchy, eliminates duplicate email addresses, and reports a count of the resulting consolidated list of authorized user email addresses to the enterprise account.

 To review the consolidated list of authorized user email addresses: